Skip to main content

 Low accuracy (4 of 18 factors)

-Texas A&M receives tens of thousands of applications from students with a strong academic record, so the essays are your opportunity to paint a unique picture of yourself that separates you from the crowd.
+Texas A&M receives tens of thousands of applications from students with strong academic records, so the essays are your opportunity to stand out from the crowd, by painting a picture of yourself that shows what you have to offer beyond the numbers.

-Read these Texas A&M essay examples, from a real accepted student, to inspire your writing.
+Read these Texas A&M essay examples, from a real accepted student, to inspire your own writing!

 Texas A&M Essay Prompts